-What could be worse than the unexpected shipping delays and congestion during a strike?
-The resulting bottlenecks and surcharge spikes after labor issues are resolved can be just as harsh, and in 2015 the backlog took most of the year to dissolve.
-Considering the ship size trend we just covered, and a labor force feeling overworked from 2+ years of post-lockdown surge, means that any stoppage will only compound the total containers delayed and stranded in the west coast in 2022.
+6 What could be worse than the unexpected shipping delays and congestion during a strike?
+The resulting bottlenecks and surcharge spikes after labo issues are resolved can be just as harsh, and in 2015 the backlog took me of the year to dissolve.
+Considering the ship size trend we just covered, a a labor force feeling overworked from 2+ years of post-lockdown surge, means that any stoppage will only compound the total containers delaye and stranded in the west coast in 2022.